tom-howard/ros/docs/com2009/la2/overview.md

 ## Assessment

 **For simulation-based tasks**
-Your team's submission will be assessed by the Teaching Team by extracting and running your package in the same WSL-ROS environment that you have been working with throughout Lab Assignment #1.
+Your team's submission will be assessed by extracting and running your package in the same WSL-ROS environment that you have been working with throughout Lab Assignment #1.

 **For real-robot-based tasks**
 Your team's submission will be assessed by the Teaching Team by extracting and running your package on one of our robotics laptops, that you will use extensively throughout Weeks 7-12.
 Your submission will be used to control a real robot in the Diamond Computer Room 3 Robot Arena.